UNSECURED DATA FOR 900,000 CUSTOMERS ACCESSIBLE ONLINE FOR 10 MONTHS BETWEEN APRIL 2019 AND FEBRUARY 2020

 Virgin Media Data Breach Compensation Action

-If you have received confirmation that you have been affected by the leak, you may be eligible to join the Virgin Media data breach compensation action we are launching.
+If you have received confirmation that you have been affected by the leak, you may be eligible to join the Virgin Media data breach compensation action we have launched.

 Depending on the number of people that sign-up for a legal case, this could turn into a group action or a multi-party action.